ashiqtasdid/pegasus_nest/README.md

 # Pegasus Nest API

-A powerful NestJS API for AI-powered Minecraft plugin generation.
+A powerful NestJS API for AI-powered Minecraft plugin generation with complete user isolation.

 ## Overview

 Pegasus Nest API is a NestJS-based backend service designed to leverage AI capabilities to generate, refine, and compile Minecraft plugins based on natural language descriptions.
-The system uses Google's Gemini AI to create Java code for Minecraft plugins, compile them, and provide feedback.
+The system features **complete user isolation**, ensuring each user's plugins are stored in dedicated directories with no cross-user access.

 ## Features

-- **AI-Powered Plugin Generation**: Create Minecraft plugins from natural language descriptions
+- **🔐 User-Specific Plugin Generation**: Create Minecraft plugins with complete user isolation
+- **🤖 AI-Powered Development**: Uses Google's Gemini AI and other advanced models for intelligent code generation
+- **💬 Interactive Plugin Chat**: Modify your plugins through natural language conversations
+- **📁 Isolated File Management**: Each user's plugins are stored in separate directories (`generated/{userId}/`)
+- **⬇️ Secure Downloads**: Download only your own plugins with proper authentication
+- **🔒 Complete Security**: No cross-user data access or information leakage
+- **📊 User-Specific Listings**: See only your own plugins and data
-- **Code Compilation**: Automatically compile Java code into working Minecraft plugins
+- **🛠️ Auto-Compilation**: Automatically compile Java code into working Minecraft plugins
-- **Plugin Chat**: Interact with your plugin through chat to make modifications
-- **Prompt Refinement**: Improve prompts for better plugin generation
-- **Security**: Comprehensive security measures to protect your API
-- **Logging and Monitoring**: Track performance and diagnose issues easily

 ## Technology Stack